-- Keep a headache journal, including information about what you were doing, eating, or taking medications before or after a headache.
+- Keep a headache journal including information about what you were doing, eating, or medications are taken before or after a headache occurs.

 - If you perform tasks that require clear vision, when an ocular migraine or visual migraine occurs, stop what you are doing and relax until your vision returns to normal.